eladnava/pixelmate/README.md

 2. Unzip the archive and drag and drop the Pixelmate app into the macOS `Applications` folder.

-3. Connect your phone via USB cable (if you have just enabled USB Debugging, make sure to allow USB debugging for this computer via a popup dialog displayed on your Device).
+3. Connect your phone via USB cable (if you have just enabled USB Debugging, make sure to allow USB debugging for this computer via a popup dialog displayed on your device).

 4. Launch Pixelmate from Applications or the macOS Spotlight.